DemirCnq/Key-Deobfuscator/README.md

 # Brawl Stars Reverse Engineering (BSRE)

-This guide demonstrates the process of deobfuscating the `PapperKey` in Brawl Stars.
+This guide demonstrates the process of deobfuscating the `PepperKey` in Brawl Stars.
 **Note:** These methods will work as long as Supercell has not updated or changed their key obfuscation methods.

 [Turkce readme Version](READMETR.md)